 The highest average salaries go to Soldiers, who bring in close to around $78K per year, though Human Resources Managers are not far behind at approximately $68K along with Recruiters ($52K) and Human Resources Assistants (about $49K).

 When it comes to location, the highest average paycheck ($79K annually) can be spotted in Columbia, S.C.; Lansing, Mich. ($71K), Arlington, Va. ($68K), and Alexandria, La. (around $50K) are the next top-paying cities.
-Across Army National Guard's U.S. offices, employees in the state of Pennsylvania earn the most, taking home $81K per year.
+By state, Pennsylvania offers the highest pay at $81K per year.

 Years of Experience